If you’ve heard of the Boom Pilates Life and you’re curious to give it a try, it’s likely you’re also asking yourself: exactly what is Pilates?

 While Pilates makes a great addition to anyone’s fitness routine, Pilates, from its very foundations up through the present, was structured specifically to aid in injury recovery and assist those who have special pain points or difficulties to consider whenever they pursue physical exercise.
 Joseph Pilates developed his methods in part to assist those who were recovering from injury, be they dancers and athletes or veterans rehabilitating from military service.
 Regardless of your fitness level, Pilates is highly modifiable and, with the right instructor and personalized focus, perfect for a variety of physical difficulties.

-So, whether you aspire to be like the ballerinas and dancers who originally studied under Joseph Pilates at his first studio, are an athlete focused on staying conditioned for your sport or are just looking for a low-impact way to stay active, Pilates is likely right for you!
+So, whether you aspire to be like the ballerinas and dancers who originally studied under Joseph Pilates at his first studio, are an athlete focused on staying conditioned for your sport or are just looking for a low-impact way to stay active, BPL is likely right for you!

 Hopefully we’ve successfully answered the question of “what is Pilates” and you’re ready to kick start your own Pilates journey.
-However, if you’ve come to the end of this blog and you still have a few burning questions, reach out to the Boom Pilates team and we’d be happy to share some knowledge!
+However, if you’ve come to the end of this blog and you still have a few burning questions, reach out to the BPL team and we’d be happy to share some knowledge!